pu2clr/Si4825_RADIO_HACK/README.md

 ![About Narrow and Wide band setup](./schematic/si4825_Narrow_and_Wide_Band_Setup.jpg)

+However, if you incorporate the previously mentioned tip regarding the Narrow and Wide Band configuration into the circuit, you can opt for 24 shortwave bands instead of 12.

 ***Note: Changing the state of this switch does not immediately alter the configuration from Wide to Narrow (or vice-versa).
 For the change to take effect, the Si4825 must be reset or power-cycled.***